 Female complaints - it is good for dysmenorrhoea, amenorrhoea, morning sickness, and menopausal symptoms.

 Skin disorders - external application can help eczema, dermatitis, nappy rash, healing of wounds, burns and sunburn/windburn.

-Used as a hair rinse it lightens and conditions fair hair.
+The hair - use as a hair rinse to lighten and condition fair hair.